alperengozeten/ErasMOVE-app/README.md

 -   If the CGPA of an Erasmus student drops below 2.5 or 3.0 for an Exchange student, their acceptance will be canceled, and the process of finding a new student from the waiting will be started by the department coordinator.

 -   Information related to approved/rejected courses will be logged and will be available to the next applicants.

+-   Actors can send messages to other actors through our application, or they can be directed to send an email by clicking the mail button.

 ## :man_student: :woman_student: What Outgoing Students Can Do in ErasMOVE